-The EWO will provide regular reports to staff across the school to enable them to track the attendance of pupils and to implement attendance procedures.
-The EWO will also be responsible for monitoring how attendance data changes in response to any interventions implemented to increase attendance in future.
+The EWO will provide regular reports to school to enable them to track the attendance of pupils and to implement attendance procedures.
+The attendance officer will also be responsible for monitoring how attendance data changes in response to any interventions implemented to increase attendance in future.

+The governing board will regularly review attendance data, including examinations of recent and historic trends, and will support the SLT in setting goals and prioritising areas of focus for attendance support based on this data.
 The school will also benchmark its attendance data against local-, regional- and national-level data to identify areas of success and areas for improvement, and will share practice which has been shown to be effective with other schools.

-Training of staff
+16. Training of staff